 Carbide tipped blades have recently changed the game and Diablo is widely considered to be at the forefront of the revolution.
 Carbide blades are much more expensive than traditional bi-metal blades, but they cut through material much faster and last much longer.

-One of the most handy blades they make is the new carbide tipped pruning reciprocating saw blade, which can not only assist in the demolition of structures, but are a great for knocking off pesky tree branches.
+One of the most handy blades Diablo makes is the new carbide tipped pruning reciprocating saw blade, which can not only assist in the demolition of structures, but are a great for knocking off pesky tree branches.

 Hearing protection is one of those things that construction workers ignore until years later when they realize they have lost a significant amount of their hearing.
 OSHA has strict hearing protection requirements to avoid hearing loss in workers, ISOtunes PRO Bluetooth Hearing Protectors offer a 27db noise reduction rating and they also limit the audio playback to 85db, keeping your dad below the actionable noise level.

-You can also read our full review of the new kit here.
+You can read our full review on the Hackzall by clicking here.